PyLops/pylops-mpi/README.md

       ```
       make install_conda
       ```
+      Optionally, if you work with multi-GPU environment and want to have Nvidia's collective communication calls [(NCCL)](https://developer.nvidia.com/nccl>) enabled, please visit the [installation guide](https://pylops.github.io/pylops-mpi/installation.html) for further detail

 ## Run Pylops-MPI
 Once you have installed the prerequisites and pylops-mpi, you can run pylops-mpi using the `mpiexec` command.